iqb-berlin/testcenter/README.md

 This is the backend of the Testcenter application.

-In older versions it's also the backend fot the meanwhile deprecated Testcenter-Admin application.
+In older versions it's also the backend for the now deprecated Testcenter-Admin application.

 You can find the frontend [here](https://github.com/iqb-berlin/testcenter-frontend).

+The repository for a complete setup of the application can be found [here](https://github.com/iqb-berlin/testcenter-setup).

 ## Documentation